Hexecoder/Merts-Manual/EN/Cloud/Cloud.md

 #### DynamoDB

-Database
+DynamoDB is a Database service

 #### Cloudfront

-CDN (Content Delivery Network)
+Cloudfront is a CDN (Content Delivery Network)

 Clear Cache